 Types of Ionizing Radiation

-There are principal kinds of ionizing radiation as categorized by the World Nuclear Association.
-It is just as important to be aware of such kinds to determine the sources of these harmful and radiation and potentially prevent themselves from being exposed to it.
+The World Nuclear Association categorizes the principal kinds of ionizing radiation.
+It is just as important to be aware of these kinds to determine the sources of harmful radiation and potentially prevent exposure.

 Alpha Particles